 Prior to changing advisors and/or committee members, students are expected to meet with their current advisor to discuss the rationale for the change, then meet with the new advisor.
 Once the change is agreed upon, the Director of the PhD Program must approve changes in advisor.
-It is the student's responsibility to submit the Change of Advisor form change advisors to the Director of the PhD Program.
+It is the student's responsibility to submit the Change of Advisor form or the Change of Committee form to the Director of the PhD Program.